-James Bartholomew was appointed president of Adtalem Medical in 2020.
+James Bartholomew was appointed senior vice president of Integration and Transformation in 2021.

 In 2013, he served as president of Career Education Corporation’s Le Cordon Bleu Culinary Strategic Business unit, comprised of 16 campuses, 850 colleagues and an online education team.